MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 "30"
 ```

-Other operator which you now might want to know is `($)` called "application".
+Another operator which you now might want to know is `($)` called "application".
 Which can help you with getting rid of parentheses for applying arguments to right function.

 ```
 Prelude> show .
 (5+) .
 (5*) $ 5